Reliability Glossary

 Eyring model

-temperature is the accelerating factor.
+temperature or humidity is the accelerated stress.

 General log-linear model